dotnet/docs/docs/core/diagnostics/debug-windows-dumps.md

 ## Analyze dumps on Windows

-Windows dumps can be analyzed on Windows with the following tools, [`dotnet-dump`](dotnet-dump.md) CLI tool, [Visual Studio](/visualstudio/debugger/using-dump-files), and [Windbg](https://github.com/dotnet/docs/blob/main/windows-hardware/drivers/debugger/analyzing-a-user-mode-dump-file).
+Windows dumps can be analyzed on Windows with [Visual Studio](/visualstudio/debugger/using-dump-files), and [Windbg](https://github.com/dotnet/docs/blob/main/windows-hardware/drivers/debugger/analyzing-a-user-mode-dump-file), or the [`dotnet-dump`](dotnet-dump.md) CLI tool.
 Visual Studio and Windbg can access both managed and native code and are the recommended tools for a Windows environment. dotnet-dump can only access managed code.